enclustra-bsp/bsp-xilinx/README.md

       -v, --version                 print version

-Please refer to the [user documentation](EBE-User-Documentation.pdf) located inside this repository for more information about the usage of the build system.
+Please refer to the [user documentation](EBE-User-Documentation.pdf) located inside this repository for more information on the usage of the build system.

 Copyright (c) 2015, Enclustra GmbH, Switzerland